caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 };
 ```

-If we were to imagine that, in the real world, data like this may come from an API request where it may contain data or just be undefined, we would then need to conditionally use it within our template.
+If we were to imagine that, in the real world, data like this may come from an API request where it may contain data or just be undefined.
+We would then need to conditionally use it within our template.
 In this case, we want to show our player component and pass it the player data only when it’s been defined.
 So, we need to use an if condition.
-For the new syntax, it’s a little similar to other templating languages like PHP, razor, and others.
+For the new syntax, it’s similar to other templating languages like PHP, razor, and others.

-We start with the at symbol, then in parentheses we add our condition, here it will be if our player value is truthy, and then we wrap whatever conditional item, in this case its our player component, with a player input, and that’s it.
+We start with the `@` symbol, then in parentheses we add our condition.
+Here it will be if our player value is truthy, and then we wrap whatever conditional item.
+In this case its our player component, with a player input, and that’s it.

 ### app.component.html
 ```html